Robust Computation Tree Logic: Robust Computation Tree Logic

 Algorithm~\ref{alg:rctl model check} computes $5\cdot \lvert \mathrm{sub}(\Phi)\rvert$ satisfaction sets following the subformula ordering.
-Using the standard fixed-point iterations, which take linear time in the number of the states, each fixed point can be computed in linear time.
-Similarly, one can compute the nested fixed points in quadratic time in the number of states.
-Thus, we obtain the following.
+Using the standard fixed point iterations~\cite{fixed-point-iteration}, the nested fixed points of depth two can be computed in time~$\mathcal{O}(NK)$ on a Kripke structure with $N$ vertices and $K$ transitions~\cite{fixed-point-buchi}.
+So, we obtain the following.

-\begin{theorem} The rCTL model checking problem can be solved in time $\mathcal{O}(N^2\lvert \Phi\rvert)$, where $N$ is the number of states of the given Kripke structure, and $\Phi$ is the given rCTL specification. \end{theorem}
+\begin{theorem} Given an rCTL formula $\Phi$ and a Kripke structure with $N$ states and $K$ transitions, the rCTL model checking problem can be solved in time~$\mathcal{O}(NK\lvert \Phi\rvert)$. \end{theorem}

-As we know, the CTL model checking algorithm also takes linear time in the size of the formula~\cite{model_checking_book}.
+Note that the CTL model checking algorithm also takes polynomial time in the size of the formula and the number of transitions of the Kripke structure~\cite{CTL-model-checking}.
 Hence, both model checking problems are in $\mathrm{PTIME}$.
+Moreover, a lower bound of the rCTL model checking problem can be derived from the $\mathrm{PTIME}$ lower bound of CTL model checking~\cite{DBLP:conf/aiml/Schnoebelen02} and Lemma~\ref{lem:CTL to 1st bit of rCTL}.
+In total, we obtain the following result, showing that the CTL and rCTL model checking problems have the same asymptotic complexity.